Mishakim-Lamahshev/Legacy-Of-Miyagi-Do/README.md

 Welcome to the mystical world of **Legacy of Miyagi-Do**, a transcendent journey into the heart of karate wisdom and discipline.
 Prepare to embark on an extraordinary adventure where every move, every choice, shapes your destiny as a true martial arts legend.

+The formal elemnts can be found in this file: [formal-elements.md](formal-elements.md)

 ### 🌟 The Essence

 In this immersive martial arts odyssey, you are not just a player; you are a disciple seeking to embody the spirit of Miyagi-Do.
 Your journey begins in the mist-covered mountains, discovering a forgotten dojo steeped in ancient lore.
 The air is thick with the whispers of Mr. Miyagi's teachings, and you are destined to unlock the secrets of karate.